chenlongming/ColorMeterKit/README_EN.md

 ## Installation

-目前只支持 Swift Package Manager 的安装方式
+Currently only supports the installation method of Swift Package Manager